PR-Pilot-AI/smart-actions/quick-task/README.md

 # Quick-Task Action

-The `quick-task` action is designed to execute tasks described directly in your commit messages or through issue comments.
-Simply include a task description, and the action will run it as specified.
+The `quick-task` action that allows you to directly issue tasks to PR Pilot.

 ## Workflow Ideas

-- **Execute Simple Tasks** Use a task description to run small, predefined tasks automatically.
+- **Execute Simple Tasks** Use a task description to run small tasks instantly.
-- **Run Scripts** Commit or comment with a task to run specific scripts in your repository.
+- **Generate new Issues** Let the bot open a new issue based on your instructions
-- **Automate Responses** Use task descriptions to automate responses to common repository events.
+- **Answer a Question** Have a question about your code?
+Let PR Pilot look at the code and answer it for you

 ## Usage